 We generate revenue primarily in the form of interest income on loans.
 As of September 30, 2021, approximately 62.5% of our portfolio was comprised of floating rate loans, and 37.5% of our portfolio was comprised of fixed rate loans.
 As of September 30, 2021, none of our loans earn interest at a variable rate tied to LIBOR.
 Interest on our loans is generally payable monthly.
 The principal amount of our loans and any accrued but unpaid interest thereon generally become due at the applicable maturity date.
 In some cases, our interest income includes a PIK component for a portion of the total interest.
 The PIK interest, computed at the contractual rate specified in each applicable loan agreement, is accrued in accordance with the terms of such loan agreement and capitalized to the principal balance of the loan and recorded as interest income.
 The PIK interest added to the principal balance is typically amortized and paid in accordance with the applicable loan agreement.
 In cases where the loans do not amortize, the PIK interest is collected and recognized upon repayment of the outstanding principal.
-We also generate revenue from OID, which is also recognized as interest income from loans over the initial term of the applicable loans.
-Delayed draw loans may earn interest or unused fees on the undrawn portion of the loan, which is recognized as interest income in the period earned.
-Other fees, including prepayment fees and exit fees, are also recognized as interest income when received.
-Any such fees will be generated in connection with our loans and recognized as earned in accordance with GAAP.
+We also generate revenue from OID, which is also recognized as interest or unused fees on the undrawn portion of the loan, which is recognized as interest income in the period earned.
+Other fees, including prepayment fees and exit fees, are also recognized as earned in accordance with GAAP.